alffox/memory-game/README.md

 ## Project for the Front-End Web Developer Nanodegree - Intermediate Javascript

-Play the game at https://alffox.github.io/memory-game/
+This is a browser-based card matching game (also known as _Concentration_)

-A browser-based card matching game (also known as _Concentration_)
+To load the game, navigate to https://alffox.github.io/memory-game/

-The game board should consist of 16 "cards" arranged in a grid.
+To start the game, simply click one of the green squares in the yellow grid.
+The game board consists of 16 "cards" arranged in a grid.
 The deck is made up of 8 different pairs of cards, each with different symbols on one side.
 The cards are arranged randomly on the grid with the symbol face down.
 The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!

 ### Each turn: